 Functional Literacy in School Education

 The goal of modern education is not merely to provide students with academic knowledge but also to equip them with practical skills essential for life in a rapidly changing world.
-One of the key components of this approach is the development of functional literacy, which encompasses the ability to apply acquired knowledge in real-life situations, think critically, adapt, and make well-founded decisions.
+One of the key components of this approach is the development of functional literacy in education, which encompasses the ability to apply acquired knowledge in real-life situations, think critically, adapt, and make well-founded decisions.
 How is this skill nurtured at Trinity Private School, and why is it so crucial for the successful future of our students?

 What Is Functional Literacy?